WHO CAN ATTEND?

 We discuss the advantages and disadvantages of the export workflow, and answer questions like, "which file format [JPG, PSD, or TIF] is the best choice for the future use of this image?"
 The instructor presents several demonstrations, but also spends time working with each participant on their own images.
 Participants are required to have a computer with Lightroom Classic installed to successfully complete the course.
 Camera RAW files stored on board your computer best serve all the learning processes, tools, and techniques of the course, but if you don’t have any availble they are provided for practice and instruction.

 Zoom enables participants and instructor to dynamically interact with software demonstrations via screen sharing, and to get instant answers.
-The course content is not recorded.
+The course content is recorded and made available for a limited time after each work session.